creachadair/chirp/spec.md

 #### Protocol Fatal Conditions

+Channel failures, resource exhaustion, and fundamental errors in the protocol implementation are protocol fatal.
 A peer MUST **protocol fatal** for:

+- A channel failure while sending or receiving a packet.
 - Receiving a short or invalid packet header.
 - Receiving a valid packet header with a short payload.
 - Receiving a valid packet of known type but an invalid payload.

-- A channel failure while sending a packet.
+**Implementation note:** Ordinary errors reported by host method handlers SHOULD NOT be protocol fatal.

-**Implementation note:** A payload may be invalid if it is structurally valid but contains invalid data, for example a Response payload with an unknown result code.
-For implementation-defined (custom) packet types, the validity of the payload is determined by the implementation.
+**Implementation note:** A payload may be invalid even if it is structurally valid, if it contains invalid data.
+For example, a Response payload with a non-empty but malformed error data message is invalid.
+For the reserved packet types defined in this specification, the implementation MUST treat invalid payloads as protocol fatal unless otherwise noted.

+For custom (implementation-defined) packet types, the validity of the payload is determined by the implementation.
 The implementation MAY respond to an invalid custom payload with an error, but otherwise MUST treat an invalid payload as protocol fatal.

 #### Silent Discard Conditions